pforret/jekyll.forret.com/_posts/2023/2023-01-15-realistic-range-of-an-electric-vehicle.md

 layout: post
 image: wp-content/uploads/2023/01/ev.jpg
 permalink: /2023/01/15/realistic-daily-range-ev/
 categories:
     - car
 tags:
     - tesla
     - ev
     - electric
 ---
-I have been driving my Tesla Model Y 2021 for almost 18 months now, and while I do not really suffer from EV Range Anxiety, I would like to nuance the official Tesla ModelY LR **330 miles / 533km range**.
+I have been driving my Tesla Model Y 2021 for almost 18 months now, and while I do not really suffer from EV Range Anxiety, I would like to nuance the official range of the Tesla Model Y LR, which is **330 miles / 533km range**.
 That number very much feels like a theoretical maximum.
 It is not the number you should have in mind when you're deciding on the next car to buy.

 ![](/wp-content/uploads/2023/01/ev.jpg)

 ## EPA estimated range

-The range calculation on most car vendor's websites is the EPA estimated range.
+The range calculation on most car vendor's website is the **EPA estimated range**.
 The procedure to get to that number is:

 > <small>First, the vehicle is fully charged and parked overnight.
-The following day, the vehicle is driven on a dynamometer — it's like a treadmill for cars — over successive simulated city and highway routes until the battery is depleted.
+The following day, the vehicle is driven on a dynamometer — it's like a treadmill for cars — over successive simulated city and highway routes **until the battery is depleted**.
 The total distance traveled is then multiplied by a correction factor that the EPA has determined will more accurately reflect what drivers can expect to achieve in the real world. (...)
 > [edmunds.com](https://www.edmunds.com/car-news/electric-car-range-and-consumption-epa-vs-edmunds.html)</small>

 ## Realistic daily range